The Ledge

 MAN 2

-I just told you everything that's wrong.
+I just told you what's wrong.

 The clocks ticks slowly.
 Loudly.